 - 200 gr cayenne peppers

 - 1/2 inch ginger root peeled

-- 1- inch turmeric root or about 3 tsp ground turmeric powder peeled
+- 1- inch turmeric root peeled, or about 3 tsp ground turmeric powder

-- 1 1/2 inches galangal root or 4 tsp of galangal powder peeled
+- 1 1/2 inches galangal root peeled, or 4 tsp of galangal powder

 - 1 Tbsp coconut sugar of use brown sugar

-Once the timer is up, do a quick release by turning the steam release handle to SEAL.
-Press pressure cooker and high pressure.
-Set the timer for 30 minutes.
-Do quick release.
+Once the timer is up, do a quick release by turning the steam release handle to venting.
 I usually loosely cover a cloth on top of the pressure valve so when the steam shoots out, it won't be as "forceful".
 Once the valve collapses all the way down, open the lid and remove the beef pieces onto a serving platter.
-Turn the saute mode on and stir in the grated coconut and sugar and continue to cook until the sauce reduces and thickened.
+Turn the saute mode on and stir in the grated coconut and continue to cook until the sauce reduces and thickened.
 Pour this on top of the beef pieces

 I personally think the best cut of beef to use for beef rendang is beef shank/beef shin because it has a mixture of tendon and meat and when you cook them long enough (or pressure cooked), it gives you that melt-in-your-mouth texture.